How To Push During Labor – Naturally and Without Fright

 Or you could really try to relax the muscles in your pelvic floor and envision yourself blowing out a candle with some force.
 Those are the muscles you should use while pushing.
 (Not the same at all as the ones used when going to the bathroom!)

 Read the above sentence again.
 This combination of pushing with upper abdominal muscles and relaxing further down is the key to effective pushing.
 It can take some practice to be able to do this, especially while in pain.
 So practice how to push during labor before hand!
+Many times.
 And ask your hubby to remind you.

 What If I Don’t Feel The Urge To Push?

 True, some women don’t ever feel an urge to push.
 Epidural is often a reason for this.
 These times, the doctor may want to wait you out if your baby is doing fine and see if the urge comes, or speed up the process by providing medication as well as directing you to push even without the urge.
 (This is called directed pushing.)
 Before accepting to push without the urge, make sure you ask why.

 Spontaneous pushing (as opposed to directed pushing) has been shown to provide more oxygen for the baby, better APGAR’s and less trauma of the pelvis floor for mom.
 So unless your baby is at risk, waiting for your body’s signals to push can have real benefits.